Otake Hideo

-Hideo Otake (大竹 英雄, Ōtake Hideo) is a retired Japanese professional Go player.
+Otake Hideo (大竹 英雄, Ōtake Hideo) is a retired Japanese professional Go player.

 Biography

 Otake was born in Kitakyūshū City, Japan.
 He joined the legendary Kitani Minoru school when he was 9, and quickly rose up the ranks to turn professional in 1956, when he was 14.
 He progressed swiftly, achieving 9 dan in 1970.
 He did not have much patience, which could be seen as he would sometimes read comic books while he waited for his opponent to play.

 He retired from professional Go in 2021 at the age of 79.
 His career win–loss record was 1319 wins, 846 losses, 5 draws (jigo), and 1 no-result.

 Titles and runners-up

 Ranks #4 in total number of titles in Japan.